farrynk/rulebook/docs/5_transactions.md

 - **5.2.3**&emsp;Waiver length, the duration during which claims can be made, will last until two noons (ET) have passed since the beginning of the waiver.
 This may extend past transactions deadline.

-- **5.2.4**&emsp;A franchise that signs a player through waivers cannot promote that player in the same season.
+- **5.2.4**&emsp;A franchise that signs a player through waivers cannot promote that player for two MDs.

 - **5.2.5**&emsp;All GMs who wish to acquire a player on waivers must notify Transaction Managers during the waiver period, using their transaction channel.